 - Reporting Currency you can set for each Organisation Group.
 To report in an alternate currency, simply create a copy of the group and change the reporting currency.

 Consolidation By Accounting System

 Many groups have a uniform accounting system used by every company.
-This is often paired with a standard chart of accounts.
-While that can simplify things, it is not essential when reporting with Calxa.
+Often, this is paired with a standard chart of accounts.
+However, while that can simplify things, it is not essential when reporting with Calxa.
 Whether you are using Xero, QuickBooks or MYOB, Calxa will connect to any of them and bring the data together.
-If you are using another accounting system, create a manual organisation and import your data each month.
+However, if you are using another accounting system, create a manual organisation and import your data each month.

 Differences in the charts of accounts can be easily managed with Calxa’s Account Trees.
-Create a common Account Tree structure with the headers and running totals you need for your reporting and then copy it across all the organisations.
-If the chart of accounts is identical it will automatically allocate detail accounts to the same header.
+Create a common Account Tree structure with the headers and running totals you need for your reporting and then use it across all the organisations.
+If the chart of accounts is identical you can allocate the shared accounts in one go.
 However, if there are accounts with a different format (or name and number) you simply drag them to the right header.

 Once the data has been brought into Calxa from your accounting system, there are only minor differences in behaviour between them.

 Because each country has different accounting rules, it sometimes happens that the year-end closing date is different in some entities in the group.
 For this reason, Calxa handles that by giving you the option to set the reporting year end for the Organisation Group.

 Tip: Make use of this feature when you want to report on a project, even if it’s in just one company, that has a different start and end date to your organisation.
 Add the organisation to an organisation group (it will happily ‘consolidate’ just one).
 Set the Reporting Year End to you the end of your project and then you’ll be able to run Year to Date reports on that timeframe.